jaredhowland/rhythm/README.md

 Usage
 =====
-Including Rrhythm with your Sass files automatically generates a vertical rhythm using modular scales for multiple breakpoints based on the values defined in `_variables.scss`.
+Including Rhythm with your Sass files automatically generates a vertical rhythm using modular scales for multiple breakpoints based on the values defined in `_variables.scss`.
 To change the defaults, redefine the variables before importing Rhythm.

 Any time an element's vertical properties are changed, you must offset this change to maintain a vertical rhythm.
 The major properties that change an element's vertical rhythm include: